ManiacalLabs/ManiacalLabs.com/content/posts/2020/9/CyberPlotter/index.md

 The design I came up with bolts to the X-axis with the same exact mounting system the rest of the tools use and then provides the reciprocal mounting surface for tools to be mounted on.
 The back plate contains a motor, M5 screw rod, and two 4mm linear rods.
 A front plate then contains four LMU4 linear bearings and a captive M5 nut.
 This allows for about 40mm of Z-axis travel with decent enough accuracy and incredibly low speed.
 I honestly hesitate to call it a real Z-axis as it was simply designed to be as compact as possible and provide very basic up and down movement during setup but then to never move again.

 One of the tricker bits of this axis, however, is the custom PCB that not only passes along the power and signal lines but contains a built in motor driver.
-Controlling the motor directly from the Smoothieboard would require 4 dedicated lines *just* for the motor and at least one more for the Z-axis limit swtich.
+Controlling the motor directly from the Smoothieboard would require 4 dedicated lines *just* for the motor and at least one more for the Z-axis limit switch.
 But I realized that I already had power available and then could control the motor with only step and direction signals.
 With the limit switch I was at three wires total, saving me two.
-This also prevents any issues that might arrise from having over 2 meters of stepper motor wires running next to signal lines.
+This also prevents any issues that might arise from having over 2 meters of stepper motor wires running next to signal lines.

 ### Laser